Pfizer, Moderna Vaccine Effective Against Indian Subspecies: Research | ExBulletin

 The lab then exposed these samples to engineered pseudoviral particles containing mutations in the “spike” region of coronavirus specific to either the B.1.617 or B.1.618 variant first discovered in India.
 I did.

-Finally, the mixture was exposed to cells grown in the laboratory to determine the number of cells infected.
+Finally, the mixture was exposed to what was grown in the laboratory. cell, See how many people will be infected.

 The genetically engineered pseudoviral particles contained an enzyme called luciferase, which fireflies use to shed light.
 When added to the pseudovirus, the number of infected cells can be determined based on light measurements.

-Overall, we found that in the case of B.1.617, the amount of neutralizing antibody was reduced by almost a quarter.
-It is a Y-shaped protein created by the immune system to prevent pathogens from entering cells.
+Overall, in the case of B.1.617, they found that the amount of neutralizing antibody was reduced by almost a quarter.
+It is a Y-shaped protein produced by the immune system to prevent pathogens from entering cells.
 In the case of B.1.618, the reduction was about three times.

-“In other words, some antibodies have stopped working against mutants, but there are still many antibodies that work against mutants,” Landau said.
+“In other words, some antibodies have stopped working against mutants, but there are still many. antibody It works for variants, “says Landau.

 “It’s enough to do the work we believe the vaccine is very defensive,” he added.

-However, this type of laboratory study cannot predict what the actual effectiveness will look like.
+However, this type of lab study cannot predict what the actual effectiveness will look like.
 This should be investigated through other investigations.

-Coronavirus is known to latch on a specific receptor on human cells called ACE2, which is used to force its invasion.
+Coronavirus is known to latch on specific receptors on Human cells Called ACE2, it is used to force an entry.

 Landau’s team has shown that Indian variants, like other variant of concern, can bind more strongly to this receptor.
 This may be related to the higher transmission rate compared to the original strain.